MovinIn/adventures-in-literature-and-film/README.md

 Violence is used as a form of reconciliation, to settle matters Shane's past as a gunslinger makes him some sort of a ghost, who understands the value of life and the weight of death. (same with Wilson)

+## On the Eve of Modernity
+Robinson Cruso
+`formal realism`:
+1. Claims to authenticity: blurring fact and fiction.
+To make fiction feel like an authentic report of everyday life.
+2. Rejection of conventional plots
+3. Individualism
+4. Specify temporal and spatial aspects
+5. Specify Causality: Things must happen for a reason.